-Unless defined below all capitalised terms shall have the same meaning as in FS13:
+Unless defined below all capitalised terms shall have the same meaning as in FS13 [1]:

 Term Description 3 rd Party Component Object with discrete structure, such as an assembly, a software package, which is sourced from an external entity and incorporated into a Network Product.
 Firmware Binaries and associated data supporting low-level hardware functionality installed on non-volatile memory like ROM and EPROM usually not mountable to a running operating system's file system.
-Firmware is a specific type of Software, therefore in this document the term "Software" includes Firmware.
-NESAS Security Test Laboratory A test laboratory that is ISO/IEC 17025 accredited in the context of NESAS and authorised to conduct Network Product evaluations.
-It can be owned by any entity.
-Network Product Network equipment produced and sold to network operators by an Equipment Vendor.
-Network Product Class In the context of NESAS, the class of Network Products that all implement a common set of 3GPP defined functionalities.
-Network Product Development Process The stages through which Network Products journey throughout their development including planning, design, implementation, testing, release, production and delivery.
-Network Product Lifecycle Processes The stages through which developed Network Products journey to end of life including maintenance and update releases during their lifetime.
+Firmware is a

+Term Description specific type of Software, therefore in this document the term "Software" includes Firmware.
+NESAS Group The Industry Specification Issuing Group (ISIG) of the GSMA (see GSMA PRD AA.35 [5] for details) that is tasked with the overall implementation, governance, maintenance and further development of NESAS specifications.
+NESAS Security Test Laboratory A test laboratory that is ISO/IEC 17025 accredited in the context of NESAS and that is authorised to conduct Network Product evaluations, as defined in FS.14 [2].
+Network Product Network equipment developed, maintained and supplied by an Equipment Vendor, consisting of one or more Network Function(s).
+Network Product Class A class of products that implements a common set of functionalities.
+Network Product Development Process Stages through which developed Network Products journey throughout their development including planning, design, implementation, testing, release, production and delivery.
+Network Product Lifecycle Processes Stages through which developed Network Products journey to end of life including maintenance and update releases during their lifetime.
 Release Version of a Network Product being made available for deployment.
-The first Release of a Network Product is assumed to be a new Network Product.
-Scheme Owner The organisation tasked with the overall implementation, governance, management and further development of NESAS.
-Software Software is a physically intangible set of instructions, defined in a formal language, written in digital format.
-It is used by a machine to be interpreted or executed.
-Software can exist in various formats, such as binary software, which is only machine-readable, and scripts and source code, which is human readable and/or machine readable.
+Note: The first Release of a Network Product is assumed to be a new Network Product.
+Scheme Owner Organisation or authority responsible for developing and maintaining a specific security assurance or certification scheme that uses the NESAS specifications (refer to Annex B.2 for licensing of NESAS Documentation).
+Software Physically intangible set of instructions, defined in a formal language, written in digital format.
+Note: Software is used by a machine to be interpreted or executed.
+It can exist in various formats, such as binary software, which is only machine- readable, and scripts and source code, which is human readable and/or machine readable.
 Software is used for many purposes.
 It can be the instruction set of hardware, in which case it is called "firmware".
 It can be (part of) an operating system, an application, a library, or anything else that is executed or interpreted by a machine.
 In this definition, the term is to be understood in its broadest possible sense.
-Vulnerability In SP 800-30 [5], NIST defines a vulnerability as "A flaw or weakness in system security procedures, design, implementation, or internal controls that could be exercised (accidentally triggered or intentionally exploited)
+Vulnerability In SP 800-30, NIST defines a vulnerability as "A flaw or weakness in system security procedures, design, implementation, or internal controls that could be exercised (accidentally triggered or intentionally exploited) and result in a security breach or a violation of the system's security policy."

-Term Description

-and result in a security breach or a violation of the system's security

-policy."